 I don't have a current 70 MHz (4m) capability and am considering an Icom-7100 to supplement my home station.

 I am also waiting to see if the Kenwood TS-2000 will be replaced by a new model.

 From May to August I will be found chasing VHF DX locator squares/Countries via Sporadic E on the 50 MHz or 144 MHz band.
 On 50 MHz I often listen on

 using WSJT, JT-Alert and WSJT-X software.

 I have had good results in June/July 2013 working across Europe.
 My antennas were Watson HALO loops until 25th July 2013 and are now PAR Electronics OA-50 and OA-144 loop antennas.

 I was eager to see how my new antennas would perform with Meteor Scatter on 50 MHz and was pleasantly surprised to find they work remarkably well with DX contacts made with Portugal, Spain, Germany, Scotland, Guernsey, Sardinia and Sweden so far.

 During the August Perseids 2013 meteor shower there was a large amount of stations on air and in particular one I wanted to catch was EI9E/P in IO55VD square, but only 350km away from me so meteor reflections were few and very brief although I heard the station many times on 50.217 MHz using JT6M mode.

-I noticed other reflections that were between 15-30+ seconds duration without the 'pings' associated with meteors and with a fairly consistent signal level, it took me a while to figure out the propagation mechanism and then using AirScout software I discovered these were Aircraft Scatter (ACS) signals.
+I noticed other reflections that were between 15-30+ seconds duration without the 'pings' associated with meteors and with a fairly consistent signal level, it took me a while to figure out the propagation mechanism and then using AirScout software by DL2ALF I discovered these were Aircraft Scatter (ACS) signals.
 I eventually worked EI9E/P via this method, screenshot below.